 I wasn't planning on going to watch the airshow at FNL airport on October 16th, but I changed my mind the morning of the show.
 Tickets were sold out, so I just stopped on the side of the road.
 Spontaneous adventures are awesome!
 Taking my camera was a last-minute idea too!

-I don't like to just take a picture for what it is.
+I don't like to just take a picture of what it is.
 I am always trying to find a unique perspective.
-At first I was just like every other photographer out there.
+At first, I was just like every other photographer out there.
 Just point and shoot without thinking much of it.
 However, I quickly decided to take a different approach and add a little creativity!

 Additionally, I don't just Click!
 Click!
 Click!
 Click!
 Click!
 I am a strong believer that if you don't need to take a thousand pictures, THEN YOU DON'T NEED TO!!!!
 Instead, I just focus on my breathing and the framing of the subject and only take the picture if I think it will be good!

 I shot the images at a very low aperture of f/2.8, so I could use a fast shutter speed of up to 1/4,000s.
 My ISO was kept down to 200 for a visually clean image!
 The lens focusing was restricted to 5m-∞ (feature on my lens) to keep the focusing fast.
-Usually I don't ever need to refocus for subjects like this since they are often distanced from me.
-All photos were shot with manual mode and edited in Lightroom.
+Usually, I don't ever need to refocus on subjects like this since they are often distanced from me.
+All photos were shot in manual mode and edited in Lightroom.